Are visitors to your blog really engaged in your content?

 If you try to build eMail subscribers a good way of measuring engagement is your email subscription rate.
 If visitors are really engaged and like your blog they will subscribe.

 The best way of measuring this rate is sending visitors to a thank you page after they subscribe and set up a goal within google analytics to measure how many people achieved this goal.
-Read this article for more information on how to set this up.
+Read more information about the topic how to analyze your social media visitors in Google Analytics

 5. Measure engagement by Channel